pyomeca/bioptim/README.md

 It is designed to show how one can define its own custom objective function if the provided ones are not sufficient.

-More specifically this example reproduces the behavior of the Mayer.SUPERIMPOSE_MARKERS objective function.
+More specifically this example reproduces the behavior of the `Mayer.SUPERIMPOSE_MARKERS` objective function.

 This example is closed to the example of the custom_constraint.py file.
 We use the custom_func_track_markers to define the objective function.
-In this example, one mimics the ObjectiveFcn.SUPERIMPOSE_MARKERS.
+In this example, one mimics the `ObjectiveFcn.SUPERIMPOSE_MARKERS`.

 ### The custom_parameters.py file
 This example is a clone of the pendulum.py example with the difference that the